dariohudon/dariohudon/README.md

 **ViewCake**
 A video review and client feedback platform built around timestamped comments, revisions, approvals, and media delivery workflows.

-## What I Care About

-I like building tools that are useful, explainable, and grounded in real human behaviour.

-The best systems do not just display information.
-They help people understand what matters, what changed, what to do next, and why it matters.

-That is the thread connecting most of what I build here.

 ## Working Style

 I am not trying to make GitHub look perfect.
 I am trying to make the work visible.